 Some top tips to consider when choosing the best option for your trustee board:

 What does it need to do – think about what you need the online portal to do?

-- Is it to be a library for scheme information?
+- Is it to also be a library for scheme information?

-- Will it be your replacement for emails for decisions to be made, such as member trustee discretion cases?
+- Will it be your replacement for emails regarding decision making, such as member trustee discretion cases?

-Turbocharge your scheme library – having your scheme information in a library makes for a seamless onboarding process for new trustees.
+Having your scheme information in a library makes for a seamless onboarding process for new trustees.
 An added bonus of introducing a new system is the opportunity to spring clean your existing documents ready for upload.
-Any online system is only as good as the filing system, not just at the outset but also on an ongoing basis and is a key part of our role.
+However, any online system is only as good as the filing system, not just at the outset but also on an ongoing basis.

-These are just some of the key areas we consider when working with trustees.
-What is clear is that this is an area that is continually evolving over time.
-Online portals can be the foundation of good governance and as ever with technology, using them to their full potential is often a work in progress.
+These are just some of the key areas we consider when working with trustees in our role as scheme secretary.
+What is clear is that online portals can be an important part of good governance and as ever with technology, using them to their full potential is often a work in progress.